wuyeh-jobe/Data-Structures-and-Algorithms/Text Analysis using Binary Search Trees/README.md

 that file, traverse the BST and write the words to an output file, one word per line, in alphabetic order, together with the number of occurrences of each word in the file and, in brackets, the level at which they are stored in the BST.
 The root of the tree is at level 0.
-The program is case-insensitive, i.e. it treats �Tree� and �tree� as the same word.
+The program is case-insensitive, i.e. it treats "Tree" and "tree" as the same word.
 For each file,the average and the maximum number of probes (i.e. nodes examined) to find a word in the BST are computed.